 It was nearly the time of full moon, and on this account, though the sky was lined with a uniform sheet of dripping cloud, ordinary objects out of doors were readily visible.

 At this time in history, people really did believe that eerie things happened at full-moon — that people turned into werewolves, or that the moon could turn you mad.
-A friend who has worked as an ambulance driver has told me that even today, full moons tend to bring out mental illness in people.
-I asked her why that is, but she had no idea.
-I’m not even sure it’s statistically fact, but goes to show the perception still exists, at least.
+An ambulance driver friend has told me that, even today, full moons tend to reveal mental illness, resulting in more ambulance call-outs during a full-moon.
+I asked her why that is but she has no idea.
+I’m not even sure it’s statistically fact, but the perception still exists.

 WHAT HAPPENS IN “THE THREE STRANGERS”

 “The Three Strangers” opens with a wide angle view of the local area, written in the continuous, then switches to the singulative with: